Hugius/FabiEngine3D/doc/markdown/TEXT3D.md

-# Text3D Entity
+# Text3D

 ## 1. General

-- The Text3D entity is a composition of quad3D entities.
+- The text3D is a composition of quad3Ds.
-- Every quad3D entity represents a text character.
+- Every quad3D represents a text character.
 - The text is generated using a font map.

 ## 2. Assets